 By default, when you enable application control it logs events, such as when there are software changes or when it blocks software from executing.
-Software change events appear on the Actions and Events & Reports tabs.
-If configured, it also triggers an alert.
+Application control events appear on the Actions and Events & Reports pages.
+If configured, an alert appears on the Alerts page.

 You can configure some of which application control event logs are recorded, and which are forwarded to external SIEM systems, or syslog servers.